We are frequently asked the question "are bulldogs good with kids?"

 Should I take my puppy to puppy school or puppy day care?

 Puppy school is a great way to socialise your dog and also teach it necessary manners to live in harmony within your family.
-Puppy day care is also a good idea, however remember that your puppy must be at least 12 weeks old and up to date with immunisations before it should be socialised with other dogs.
+Puppy day care is also a good idea, however remember that your puppy must have finished it's course of puppy vaccinations prior to attending, this is usually around the 12week age.

 Should I meet a puppy to decide if it is right for me?

 I would say if you have not decided on the breed, then please do not meet with a bulldog puppy.
-No-one can resist a puppy, they are all absolutely adorable and you will buy one on the spot.
+No-one can resist a puppy, they are all absolutely adorable and you will buy on impulse.

 Do the research before hand and be sure that it is the most suitable breed for your circumstances before you contemplate meeting one in the flesh as they will capture your heart.